Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Numerical methods

+A crucial question in the deflation technique is the choice of the deflation operator $\mathcal{M}$ because it can affect the convergence of Newton's method.
+We use the following operator,

 where $\|\cdot\|_2$ denotes the $L^2$-norm.
-It is important to note that the deflation operator $\mathcal{M}$ does not depend on the pressure $p$ because we wish to deflate all the solutions of the form $(u_1,p_1+c,T_1)$, where $c\in\mathbb{R}$, to avoid discovering solutions trivially related to known ones.
+Note that the deflation operator $\mathcal{M}$ does not depend on the pressure $p$ because we wish to deflate all the solutions of the form $(u_1,p_1+c,T_1)$, where $c\in\mathbb{R}$, to avoid discovering solutions trivially related to known ones.

-We perform bifurcation analysis of Rayleigh--B\'enard convection and compute solutions to the nonlinear system of \cref{eq_steady_RB} for $0 \leq Ra \leq 10^5$ using deflated continuation \cite{farrell2015deflation,farrell2016computation}.
-This method combines deflation with continuation of the solutions in the bifurcation parameter in order to continue and discover new branches of solutions as we decrease the bifurcation parameter from $Ra=10^5,10^5-\Delta R_a,\ldots,0$.
-Here, $\Delta Ra$ denotes the continuation step size in the bifurcation parameter, which is chosen to be equal to $\Delta Ra = 100$.
-In a previous work on the computation of solutions to the 3D nonlinear Schr\"odinger equation~\cite{boulle2020deflation}, we found that having good initial guesses (e.g. solutions of the linearised problem) for the initial deflation steps facilitates the convergence of Newton's method and leads to more complex and interesting states.
-However, contrary to~\cite{boulle2020deflation} we do not have the analytical expressions of the linear solutions to the Rayleigh--B\'enard convection due to the no-slip boundary conditions.
+We perform bifurcation analysis of Rayleigh--B\'enard convection and compute solutions to the nonlinear system of \cref{eq_steady_RB} for $0 \leq Ra \leq 10^5$ using deflated continuation for $Ra=10^5,10^5-\Delta R_a,\ldots,0$.
+Here, $\Delta Ra$ denotes the continuation step size in the bifurcation parameter, which is chosen as $\Delta Ra = 100$.
+In a previous work on the computation of solutions to the 3D nonlinear Schr\"odinger equation~\cite{boulle2020deflation}, we found that having good initial guesses (e.g.~solutions of the linearised problem) for the initial deflation steps facilitates the convergence of Newton's method and leads to more complex and interesting states.
+However, contrary to~\cite{boulle2020deflation} we do not have the analytic expressions of the linear solutions to the Rayleigh--B\'enard convection due to the no-slip boundary conditions.
 Therefore, we numerically solve an eigenvalue problem (see \cref{sec:stability}) to obtain the first ten unstable eigenmodes $(\vf{u}_1,T_1),\ldots,(\vf{u}_{10},T_{10})$ linearised around the conducting steady state \cref{eq:ststate} (see \cref{fig:eigenmodes}).
 Then, the sums of the conducting state with the respective normalized perturbations: $(\vf{u}_1,1-z+T_1),\ldots,(\vf{u}_{10},1-z+T_{10})$ are used as initial guesses for deflated continuation.